Aesistril/portable-media-downloader/README.md

 # portable-youtube-downloader
-An portable youtube downloader with linux and windows support.
-Download binary package from here and run it.
-No installation, no depencities!
+A portable youtube downloader with linux and windows support.
+Download binary package from [here](https://github.com/KBHamster/portable-youtube-downloader/releases) and run it.
+Single file, no installation, no depencities!

-## Compiling on linux (for devs)
+## Compiling (for devs)
+The final result will be only compatilable with the os you used to compile it.
+For example if you compile it on linux then the final result will be only compatilable glorious penguin os.

+### Compiling on linux
 First, we need to install depencities in order to run it directly from source and pyinstaller in order to compile it.
 ```
 [your python interpreter] -m pip install pysimplegui youtube-dl pyinstaller